Code-Institute-Submissions/kevinjohnkiely-explore-ireland-project-4_SEpResub/README.md

 The target audience for this application are potential tourists to Ireland, adults coming from a wide demographic area, who wish to explore new destinations and share their experiences with others.
 The application targets no particular subset of people, purely the tourist who wants to explore and is eager to advise others on their own experiences in Ireland.

 ## User Stories
 The 2 types of user who can access this application are the Site User, and the Admin user.
-The Site User can utilise all the expected aspects of a image sharing application such as this, such as signing up, uploading pictures and commenting/liking.
+The Site User can utilise all the expected aspects of a image sharing application such as this, such as signing up, completing a user profile, uploading pictures and commenting/liking.
 The Admin Users functionality is limited to the more administrative tasks in the backend of the application, such as moderating comments.
 The user stories of this application are listed as follows:

 ### User Stories for Site User